 Cooper's family has a long history in Arkansas.
 One ancestor was the commander at the Arkansas Post, Don Joseph Bernard Valliere D'Hauterive.
 In 1821, his 6th grandmother, Maria Toncray Watkins and her husband, Major Isaac Watkins, came to Arkansas Territory and, in 1824, started the first church in Little Rock, which became First Christian Church in 1834.

 Cooper was an Eagle Scout at age 14 and the Arkansas State Duncan Yoyo Champion in 1952.
 He was a Hendrix College graduate and did post graduate work at Memphis University and T.C.U.

-Visitation on Saturday, November 5, at 1:00 and services at 2:00 at Roller Chenal Funeral Home on Chenal Parkway.
-Memorials may be made to First Christian Church on 1500 N. Mississippi Ave.
-Little Rock, Ark.
+Visitation will be 1 p.m., Saturday, November 5, 2016 with funeral services at 2 p.m. both at Roller Chenal Funeral Home, 13801 Chenal Parkway, Little Rock, Ark.
+Memorials may be made to First Christian Church, 1500 N. Mississippi Ave., Little Rock, Ark.
 72205.
-Online guestbook: www.rollerfuneralhomes.com.
+Online guestbook: www.rollerfuneralhomes.com/chenal.

 OBITUARY SUBMITTED BY: